grokys/grokys.github.com/_posts/2015-02-16-perspex-properties.md

 {% endhighlight %}

-This works fine for perspex properties that are exposed as standard .NET properties, but how can we make this work for attached properties and bindings.
+This works fine for perspex properties that are exposed as standard .NET properties, but how can we make this work for attached properties and bindings?
 Well, C# 6 introduces a new feature called
 [index initializers](https://roslyn.codeplex.com/wikipage?title=Language%20Feature%20Status&referringTitle=Home)
 which can allow us to do this: